GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 ![](function_text_expression.png)

+!!! note

+    Parameters can also be used in Javascript events, learn more about it in the [JavaScript Code events](/gdevelop5/events/js-code#use_javascript_to_get_a_value_from_parameters) page.

 ### Return a value from a function

 Function that are conditions or expressions must return a value.
-The returned value can be chosen with 3 actions from the **Functions** category:
+The returned value can be chosen with 3 actions from the **Event functions** category:

-- Conditions return a boolean value, either true or false, using the **Set condition return value** action.
+- Conditions return boolean values, either true or false, using the **Set condition return value** action.
-- Numerical expressions return a number using the **Set number return value** action.
+- Numerical expressions return numbers using the **Set number return value** action.
-- String expressions return text using the **Set text return value** action.
+- String expressions return texts using the **Set text return value** action.

 ![](function-return-action.png)